-For call setup the GSM system uses ISUP between exchanges and BSSAP as the access signaling between BSS and the Circuit Core.
-Due to mobility additional signaling functionality is required in the Core network.
-This is mainly provided by the Mobile Application Part.
+For call setup the GSM system uses ISUP between exchanges and BSSAP as the access signaling between BSS and the Circuit Core (in practice the visited MSC).
+Due to mobility, additional signaling functionality is required in the Core network.
+This is mainly provided by the Mobile Application Part (MAP).
 Making a call from an MS (Mobile Originated call) is quite similar to the wire line case.
 Terminating a call to a Mobile (Mobile Terminated call) is different.

-When an exchange sees that it has a mobile number for the callee, it will route the call to a gateway MSC.
+When an exchange sees that it has received a mobile number for the callee, it will route the call to a gateway MSC.
 The GMSC will send a request using the SS7 signaling network and the Mobile Application Part signaling to the HLR.
 The HLR will return the Mobile Station Routing Number (MSRN) to the GMSC.
 The MSRN like its name tells is routable in all switching systems i.e. based on leading digits only.
-It was dynamically assigned by the VLR for the call or for the duration of the visit and given to the HLR to be used for terminating calls.
+It has earlier been dynamically assigned by the VLR for the call or for the duration of the visit of the subscriber and given to the HLR to be used for terminating calls.

-When the call arrives to the visited MSC, the MSC finds out the location of MS in the VLR with the accuracy of several cells.
+When a call arrives to a visited MSC, the MSC finds out the location of the MS in the VLR with the accuracy of several cells.
 The MSC will page the MS in all those cells.
 Paging means that the MSC sends a call signal to the mobile using signaling channels over the air in several cells simultaneously.
 The MS will respond using a signaling channel and the cell that it sees best.

 There is one more significant difference in call establishment in GSM as compared to wire line networks.
 Radio resources are seen as very expensive and should be preserved as much as possible.
-Therefore, when an MS makes a call, no radio resources are allocated at the originating cell until it is known that the callee is not busy, out of coverage and is also willing to take the call.
-So, the reservation of timeslots of the air takes place later in the call establishment process.
+Therefore, when an MS makes a call, no radio resources for user plane data or for voice are allocated at the originating cell until it is known that the callee is not busy, not out of coverage and that the callee is also willing to take the call.
+So, the reservation of timeslots on the air interface of the originating side takes place later in the call establishment process.

 From the very beginning GSM supported roaming.
 This means that subscribers of one operator can move into the area of another and make the use of the other operator's network.
 Usually, only international roaming is supported for business reasons.
 I.e. the two operators that allow their subscribers to use each other's networks cover different countries.
-International roaming has been a major benefit of GSM to the users and has helped to consolidate the GSM operators.
+International roaming has been a major benefit of GSM to the users and has helped to consolidate the positions of the GSM operators.
+Most times, in certain matters, they act as a family to pursue their common interests.
+Roaming increases the value of all GSM networks (Metcalfe's law).